geographika/getting-started-with-mapserver/workshop/content/docs/inputs/raster.md

 MapServer can serve both [vector](https://mapserver.org/input/vector/index.html) and [raster](https://mapserver.org/input/raster.html) data.

+The dataset used in this example is elevation data from the [Estonian Geoportal](https://geoportaal.maaamet.ee/eng/Spatial-Data/Elevation-Data-p308.html), and data provided by the Estonian Land Board 2024.
+It covers Tartu center and is from map sheet 474659.

 <div class="map">
   <iframe src="https://geographika.github.io/getting-started-with-mapserver-demo/raster.html"></iframe>
 </div>

-### Sample Dataset

-The dataset used in this example is elevation data from the [Estonian Geoportal](https://geoportaal.maaamet.ee/eng/Spatial-Data/Elevation-Data-p308.html), and data provided by the Estonian Land Board 2024.
-It covers Tartu center and is from map sheet 474659.
+## Viewing Dataset Details

 We can view details about this dataset using [gdalinfo](https://gdal.org/programs/gdalinfo.html) which is installed on the MapServer Docker container.